francescodc87/ipaPy2/README.md

 ```

 ### Compiling from source (Linux)
-1. create a folder in which you want to put the library
+1. Create a folder in which you want to put the library
 ```
 mkdir IPA
 cd IPA
 ```
-2. download the library
+2. Download the library
 ```
 sudo apt-get install git
 git clone https://github.com/francescodc87/ipaPy2
 cd ipaPy2
 ```
-3. create and activate a virtual environment for your folder and install the necessary libraries
+3. Create and activate a virtual environment for your folder and install the necessary libraries
 ```
 python3 -m venv ipaPy2
 source ipaPy2/bin/activate